qasimkhalid/SBEO/Competency Questions.md

     * __Devices and components of the indoor environment__.

-        * i.
-What are the fire incident protection devices located at the same floor where a person is located?
+        * What are the fire incident protection devices located at the same floor where a person is located?
         ```
         SELECT DISTINCT ?device ?person
         WHERE {